 Solder the resistor to the PCB.
 Here are a couple good soldering practices to observe:

 - Heat the pad and lead together for 2-3 seconds before applying solder

 - Apply just enough solder to cover the entirety of the pad, so that no gold is showing through

 - Leave the iron in place while you are adding solder and for 1-2 seconds after

 - The entire soldering process should take 5-8 seconds

 - Allow the solder joint to cool for about 20 seconds before soldering another lead of the same component

-Place the 1/4" input jacks in the areas labeled "J1 / INPUT 1" and "J2 / INPUT 2."
+Remove the nuts and washers from the 1/4" input jacks.
+Then place them in the areas labeled "J1 / INPUT 1" and "J2 / INPUT 2."
 To keep the jacks in place, bend the leads back with a small flat-head screwdriver as shown.

 Solder the leads of the input jacks, leaving about 10 seconds between each joint.

 Place the XLRs jack in the "J3 / OUTPUT 1" and "J4/ OUTPUT 2" positions on the PCB.
 Lay the jacks on their backs with the PCB lying on top of them to solder.